cdsds210/discussion-midterm-review/practice_questions.md

 - Takes input `n` (think about what type this should be)
 - PANICS with an Error "Too Large" if `n > 20`
-- Otherwise calculates the factorial of `n` recursively
+- Otherwise calculates the factorial of `n` recursively or iteratively

 > Thought question: If `fn main() -> {}` uses factorial should it use `.expect()`, `.unwrap()`, or `?`